Chart Color Schemes

 Health performance in Cardiff South is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Approximately 52% (~1,635 people) have private health cover, slightly higher than the average SA2 area.
 Mental health issues and arthritis are the most common medical conditions, affecting 11.0% and 8.5% of residents respectively.
-63.5% of residents declare themselves completely clear of medical ailments, compared to 62.6% across Rest of NSW.
-The area has 15.5% (483 people) of residents aged 65 and over, lower than the 21.4% in Rest of NSW.
+Around 63.5% of residents report no medical ailments, compared to 62.6% in Rest of NSW.
+The area has a lower proportion of seniors aged 65 and over at 15.4% (483 people), compared to 21.4% in Rest of NSW.
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health